No 'same old, same old' growth deal

 Growth deals are ways of attracting extra investment into an area using central and local government working with private companies.

-Mr Andrew will say: "I won't sign off a deal that doesn't have the full support and participation of the private sector - and I won't sign off on a deal unless I am convinced it is the absolute best way to spend the money to achieve our objectives here in north Wales."
+Mr Andrew said: "I won't sign off a deal that doesn't have the full support and participation of the private sector - and I won't sign off on a deal unless I am convinced it is the absolute best way to spend the money to achieve our objectives here in north Wales."

-He will argue that a north Wales growth deal "makes more sense than ever" in a region with a distinct identity.
+He argued that a north Wales growth deal "makes more sense than ever" in a region with a distinct identity.

 "But a growth deal has got to be the right deal.
 It must be truly transformational for the lives of local people.
-That means having the right partners.
+That means having the right partners," he said.

 "Gathered here tonight are the deal makers, the innovators, the business leaders of this region.
 You must be central to the deal.